skippyr/river-dreams/README.md

 ## What about speed?

-River Dreams will be fast enough for you not to bother much about it, even though, I have to admit that, right now, it is a bit slower than ideal.
+River Dreams will be fast enough for you not to bother about it, even though, I have to admit that, right now, it is a bit slower than ideal.
 It has a command lag with range of `190ms-250ms` and ideals values are in range of `0ms-150ms`.

-It is not bad, but, if, in the future, I found a solution to reduce it.
+It is not bad, but if, in the future, I found a solution to reduce it.
 I will implement it.

 You can always test its speed by using a benchmark like [`zsh-bench`](https://github.com/romkatv/zsh-bench).